IHE/ITI.Finance/input/pagecontent/volume-1.md

 ##### 1:XX.4.2.4.1 Pre Determination Use Case Description

-Pre-determination: A PoS system (e.g., Hospital) requests an estimation of the expected reimbursement for a beneficiary’s specific treatment from the FIS (e.g., Insurance).
+Pre-determination: A POS system (e.g., Hospital) requests an estimation of the expected reimbursement for a beneficiary’s specific treatment from the FIS (e.g., Insurance).

 1. A patient needs to be treated with chemotherapy in their local hospital.
 1. The hospital wants to inquire whether the expected reimbursement will cover the expected costs.